Preparing for Your Puppy’s Arrival

 Lots of Loves

-Above all, give your puppy lots of loves.
+Above all, give your puppy lots of love.
 Make sure you pet her and hold her so she knows she belongs to you.
-Labradoodles are loyal loving dogs, give your puppy your love and she will return it 10 fold.
+Labradoodles are loyal, loving dogs.
+Give your puppy your love and she will return it 10-fold!